SymSoftSolutions/CWS-Prototype/docs/discovery_phase/readme.md

 [Foster Family Home Application](http://www.cdss.ca.gov/cdssweb/entres/forms/English/LIC283.pdf)

 By looking into this application we identified the data fields captured during the actual application to get a foster family license.
-We used this to define the information that should be part the Parent profile in the prototype.
+We used this to define the information to be part the Parent profile for the prototype development.

 [The CDSS Care Facility Search web page](https://secure.dss.ca.gov/CareFacilitySearch/home/index)

 We identified how the CHHS Open data is being used for an existing application.
-We also identified some additional useful information being used which is not part of this project data set  but that effort resulted in a better understanding of the user interaction with this data.
+We also identified some additional useful information being used which was not part of this project data set but that effort resulted in a better understanding of the user interaction with this data.

 [TIES for family’s website](http://www.tiesforadoption.ucla.edu/)